How to Extend the Life of Your DJI Drone: A Professional 12-Point Guide

 Heat Management

-DJI heat management, IMU calibration, gimbal float
+DJI heat management, IMU calibration, and gimbal float

 Battery